Chamomile and Parsley Remedy for an Absence of Menstruation

 - Boil the liter of water.

-- When it first breaks into a boil, take it off the heat and add the chamomile flowers and chopped parsley.
+- When it first starts boiling, remove it from heat and add the chamomile flowers and chopped parsley.

-- Then, cover the pan and leave the infusion to stand for 10 minutes.
+- Then, cover the pan and let infusion stand for 10 minutes.

 - Once this time has passed, strain it.